The Bermuda Depths: Plot

-The next morning, the police brings in Eric to examine enormous tracks on the beach.
+The next morning, the police bring in Eric to examine enormous tracks on the beach.
 Magnus goes down to the beach and meets Jennie.
 Finally remembering her as his young playmate, he takes her to his father's wrecked house.
 He tells her some of his memories from childhood, while she describes the quadrilles her father would hold in their great hall.
 Then Eric calls him away to go out on a boat with Dr. Paulis.
 Again the boat lurches uncontrollably, forcing Eric to cut the cable to the trawling net.

 In the evening, Magnus again confronts Dr. Paulis about his father's death.
 Paulis explains that Lionel was conducting tests regarding mutation in sea life when he was attacked and apparently eaten.
 Magnus asks him if he remembers the turtle from his childhood, and describes how he carved initials on the shell, for himself and Jennie.
 Paulis is dismayed.

 Magnus awakens to Eric and Dr. Paulis arguing.
 Eric wants to use the Horror, a harpoon-firing bazooka.
 Paulis, aghast at the idea, withdraws his support for the expedition.
 Eric collects Magnus and heads out in the boat.
 After some trawling, they again find something dragging on the line.
 Taking a small harpoon gun, Eric dives to try to save the net.
 He shoots at a form he can see only vaguely.
 It turns out to be Jennie.
 Eric and Magnus resume trawling.
 Magnus tells Eric he had been with Jennie the night before on the beach, and how she was his friend from when he was young.
 Eric does not remember her, and dismisses her as an imaginary friend.
 The trawl lines finally catch the turtle, which is so large it begins to tear through the net.
 Eric blasts it with the Horror, and allows it to run out the line, waiting for it to resurface.

 After sundown, the boat's power mysteriously gives out, the compass spins crazily.
 Magnus leaves the boat's cabin, finds Jennie on board the ship.
 She begs him to free the turtle, nebulously saying she made a promise long ago she will forever regret.

 At Doshan's insistence, Dr. Paulis boards a helicopter to fly out to the boat.
 Upon arriving, he observes a huge shape underwater near the boat.
 The turtle surfaces, swimming quickly towards the helicopter, then leaping out of the water, sending the helicopter crashing into the ocean.
 Upon seeing the crash, Eric rushes out onto the deck, but is confronted by Jennie.
 To his horror, her eyes glow an eerie green, just as the turtle surfaces under the boat, capsizing it.
 Magnus climbs aboard the lifeboat amidst the wreckage and desperately tries to help Eric on board, but he is entangled in the line from the Horror.
 The turtle surfaces, its eyes glowing green exactly like Jennie's, before it dives down into the depths, dragging Eric helplessly behind.